 • The Cal Anderson Park art zone will include landscape design and artwork along the north edge of the park.
 This selection is planned for summer 2019.

 • The AR/XR component will require an individual or team who can design an Augmented/Mixed Reality component for The AMP which will include interactive experiences and information related to the history of HIV/AIDS in Seattle and King County.
-This selection is scheduled for late summer 2019.
+This selection is scheduled for fall 2019.